 NOVEL IN PROGRESS

 I carry with me, across the planet, a folding map of the world.

-It’s oddly made, as if the world itself could be turned into a book and from a book into a sphere, but it’s not quite an atlas because there’s no beginning and no end.
-The half-moon pages filled with nations and oceans open like an accordion, you can fan them out to create a globe on paper feet and see the entire world, the kosmos.
+It’s oddly made, as if the world could be turned into a book and from that into a sphere, but it’s not exactly an atlas because there’s no beginning and no end.
+The half-moon pages filled with nations and oceans open like an accordion to create a globe standing on paper feet.
+And there, you can see the entire world.

-And into that softness I pressed new ideas.
+And into that softness I press dangerous ideas.

 * * *

-First in a planned trilogy, The House Before the World tells the story of Yianis Liakos - born in 1910 in the rugged hinterlands of Turkey, raised in the cosmopolitan Great War years of Istanbul, expelled as a Greek from Asia Minor, growing up alone in League of Nations tent camps in Athens, searching for love and pounding hot metal in a foundry, determined to become an architect and city planner.
+The Burning Alphabet is the journey of Yianis Stratos - born in 1910 in the dusty hinterlands of Turkey, raised in cosmopolitan Stamboul, expelled as a Greek from Asia Minor, growing up alone in League of Nations refugee camps in Athens, searching for love and pounding hot metal in a foundry, determined to become an architect and city planner.